soerenetler/squad-question-generation/README.md

 # Question generation on SQuAD

 ## Structure
-This repository contains the code toe preprocess the code and run the data analysis.
+This repository contains the code to preprocess the data and run the data analysis.
 The files for the specific model can be found in separate repositories.